๐ Table of Contents

 ๐ Final Verdict

 Docker remains the industry standard with the largest ecosystem and best developer experience.
 Podman is the technically superior architecture โ rootless, daemonless, and open source.
 For most developers, Docker is still the easier choice.
-For security-conscious organizations and companies avoiding Docker Desktop license fees, Podman is the pragmatic alternative.
+For security-conscious organizations, systemd-based production servers, and companies avoiding Docker Desktop license fees, Podman is the pragmatic alternative.
 The gap is narrowing rapidly, and by 2027, Podman may reach feature parity for most use cases.

 Frequently Asked Questions